Close Menu

 • Women who had blood clots in arms, legs or lungs

-• Women with serious heart or liver disease
+• Women with severe heart or liver disease

 • Women with cancer of the breast or uterus